Skip to main content

 Before we dive into the OSHA 30 practice test, here are some quick tips to keep in mind when preparing for your OSHA 30 exam:

-- Engage Actively During Training: Take detailed notes during sessions to reinforce learning, participate in discussions, and ask questions to clarify doubts.
+• Engage Actively During Training: Take detailed notes during sessions to reinforce learning, participate in discussions (if relevant), and ask questions to clarify your knowledge.
+Even though we’re an online provider, our instructors are available for questions!

-- Review Course Materials: Revisit training slides, handouts, and OSHA standards provided during the course and pay attention to charts, examples, and real-world applications of OSHA standards.
+• Review Course Materials: Revisit training slides, handouts, and OSHA standards provided during the course and pay attention to charts, examples, and real-world applications of OSHA standards.
+If your training provider gives you a study guide, as we do, this can help you narrow down the most important knowledge for the exam.

-- Practice Exams: Test your knowledge with end-of-module quizzes or practice tests (if provided by your training provider), identify weak areas, and focus on improving them.
+• Practice Exams: Test your knowledge with end-of-module quizzes or practice tests.
+This can help you identify weak spots and focus on improving them.

-- Stay Calm During the Exam: Read questions carefully and eliminate incorrect answers, manage your time efficiently, and avoid overthinking.
+• Stay Calm During the Exam: Read questions carefully and eliminate incorrect answers, manage your test time, and avoid overthinking.

 OSHA 30 Practice Test

-It’s time to put your knowledge to the test!
-Below, you'll find a few OSHA 30 practice questions.
-Once you finish answering the questions, we'll discuss the correct OSHA 30 test answers in detail.
+Speaking of practice tests: below, you'll find a few OSHA 30 practice questions.
+We'll discuss the correct OSHA 30 test answers in detail at the end.
 Let's begin!

 1. What is the minimum clearance distance between overhead power lines and a person?